Building an email list: 13 tips for a healthy email list

 When it comes to email marketing, the quality of your email list matters more than the quantity.

-According to EmailStatCenter, two out of three emails delivered to inboxes worldwide are spam.
+According to the latest data 1.2 to 2.3 spam emails are delivered to inboxes worldwide.
 It would help if you stood out.

 Ask any marketer: a small, engaged group is preferable to thousands of uninterested prospects.